grauPuche/inter_face/README.md

 # README

+to deploy just create a local server and open `index.html`

+### this is better read at the rendered index.html

 This simple and hacked together experience is to demonstrate the idea that face tracking might be useful for other things other than giving you bunny ears.

 For a while I wanted to try doing something with this kind of tech, but as said, I wanted to go away from the kind of applications that are being done at the moment.
 My interest was on using the face as an interface (heh..)